NoahNacho/Krunker-Chromebook/README.md

 # Krunker-Chromebook

-A script to install krunker on chromebooks
+A script to install the official Krunker client on chromebooks.

 ## Turning on Linux